alberti42/Keynote-Progress-Bar/README.md

 3. Place the compiled framework in `/Users/your-username/Library/Frameworks`.
 4. Open the AppleScript `path/to/the/cloned/repository/AppleScript/Add Progress Bar to Keynote.applescript.applescript` with Apple’s _Script Editor_ and save the script in your favorite script location (e.g., `/Users/your-username/Library/Scripts`) as compiled-script format `.scpt`.
 5. Open your Keynote presentation.
 6. Add the configuration commands to the presenter notes of the relevant slides.
-Check [[#4.
-Usage|Usage]] for more information.
+Check section on [[#4.
+Usage|usage]] for more information.
 7. From the _Script Editor_, run the AppleScript to process the slides and insert the progress bar images to your slides.
 If you have multiple Keynote presentations opened, only the frontmost document will be considered.

 ## 4. Usage